 1. Holiday-themed products

 Nothing says it’s finally Christmas as much as Starbucks’ trademark red cups.
 Having a signature holiday product builds excitement and encourages shoppers to buy a limited edition item.

-This was greeted enthusiastically with over 57,000 Reactions, and close to 1,000 Shares.
+This was greeted enthusiastically with over 30,000 Reactions, 20,000 Comments, and around 7,200 Shares.
 Holiday-themed products are a great way for your brand to embrace the holiday spirit.

 If you plan to do this, make sure to publicize it widely.
 Featuring your holiday products on your social media channels and in your email marketing is crucial.
 The key is to use alluring holiday images and persuasive copy.

 With over 81,000 Likes and 28,000 Retweets, this touching video from John Lewis & Partners was one of the best-performing tweets from Christmas 2018.
 The retail brand emphasized the spirit of giving with a memorable video.